 If not primed, these types of wood are likely to have uneven coloration when stained.
 Applying a pre-stain primer in thin layers evens out the pores, resulting in a uniform stain application without any splotches or uneven discoloration.

-We recommend using a primer from the same manufacturer of the stain that will be used, especially a primer of superior quality.
+Use a primer from the same manufacturer of the stain that will be used, especially a primer of superior quality.

 Step #6: Start Staining